Richard Ottaway: Foreign Affairs Select Committee

-After the 2010 General Election Ottaway was elected the Chairman of the House of Commons Select Committee on Foreign Affairs.
-He presided over inquiries including an annual look at the Foreign and Commonwealth Office's Human Rights work, the UK's relations with Saudi Arabia and Bahrain, foreign policy implications of and for a separate Scotland, and the future of the EU.
-He raised through correspondence with Foreign Secretary William Hague concerns about the legality of arming rebels in Syria.
+After the 2010 General Election, Ottaway was elected Chairman of the House of Commons Select Committee on Foreign Affairs.
+The Committee's enquires included the Foreign and Commonwealth Office's Human Rights work, the UK's relations with Saudi Arabia and Bahrain, foreign policy implications of and for a separate Scotland, and the future of the EU.
+Through correspondence with Foreign Secretary William Hague, he raised concerns about the legality of arming rebels in Syria.
+He led an inquiry into the UK's relationship with Hong Kong, a former British colony, 30 years after the Joint Declaration amid series pro-democracy protests.